JonasSaathoff/Calculator/README.md

 Repeated operations without clearing might carry forward unintended results.
 Contributing
 Contributions are welcome!
 Feel free to fork this repository and submit pull requests
+## License
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software, as long as proper attribution is given.
+See the [LICENSE](LICENSE) file for details.